carlopulv/phonosynthesis/README.md

 Chose a modality among the three offered
    * PLAY: Select a key and start to play your song
    * OPEN: Open a saved plant corresponding to a specific song, and possibly enrich it with other chords
-   * COMPARE: Open two different songs to compare their plant representation
+   * COMPARE: Open two different songs to compare their plant representation and score

 Sound modulation: The set of possible sampled sounds is imported from [WebAudioFont](https://surikov.github.io/webaudiofont/).